 Since 2009, NYC Emergency Management has worked with the Ad Council to help New Yorkers prepare for emergencies.
 These public service announcements (PSAs) focus on the idea that it is up to you to make a plan for you and your family.
-Many of the broadcast PSAs can be viewed on NYC Emergency Management's YouTube page.
+Many of the broadcast PSAs can be viewed on NYC Emergency Management's YouTube channel.

 In September 2015, NYC Emergency Management unveiled PSAs as part of its continuing partnership with the Ad Council.
 The English and Spanish-language TV, radio, outdoor, print, and digital PSAs encourage families to develop an emergency communication plan before a disaster occurs and illustrate the importance of having a family plan in the event of an emergency by showing real emergency moments and asking the question, "when is the right time to prepare?"
 The viewer is encouraged to develop a family emergency communication plan through the clear message, "Don't wait.
 Communicate."

 In September 2014, NYC Emergency Management unveiled PSAs as part of its continuing partnership with the Ad Council.
 The localized TV and radio PSAs take a more serious approach to illustrate the importance of knowing where to meet your family in the event of an emergency.

 In September 2013, NYC Emergency Management unveiled PSAs as part of its continuing partnership with the Ad Council.
 The TV, radio, outdoor, print, and digital PSAs take a humorous approach to emphasize the importance for parents to involve their children in the preparedness process.
 The PSAs aim to build awareness of resources and tools available, and to help families increase their understanding of preparation responsibilities, and they can do to prepare together.